 The Bowling Green on the north /east section of the walls.
 Nobody really knows what this small rectangular area, bounded by low banks was used for.
 There is a theory that it could have been used for archery practice during the 15th or 16th centuries.
 By 1746 it was being called the ‘Bowling Green Garden.’
 The area was also sometimes used for town fairs.

 The East Wall overlooks an area known as ‘Bestwall’.
-This area is where an archaeological dig uncovered Wareham’s first settlers, (see our page here).
+This area is where an archaeological dig uncovered Wareham’s first settlers.
+Read our page on Prehistoric Wareham and the Bestwall Dig.

 At the end of Bell’s Orchard lane you will see the ancient pathway which cuts through the walls, which led down to Poole harbour’s edge.